 What is RIPSTICK BLACK EDITION?

-The BLACK EDITION uses even more carbon.
+The BLACK EDITION uses an even greater amount of carbon.

 RIPSTICK 96 BLACK EDITION